The Crow: Salvation

-The Crow: Salvation is a 2000 American superhero film directed by Bharat Nalluri.
-Starring Eric Mabius as Alex Corvis and the third installment of The Crow film series, based on the comic book character of the same name by James O'Barr.
-After its distributor cancelled the intended wide theatrical release due to The Crow: City of Angels negative critical reception, The Crow: Salvation was released direct-to-video after a limited theatrical run.
-Film critic reviews were overwhelmingly negative.
-It was followed by the 2005 film sequel The Crow: Wicked Prayer.
+The Crow: Salvation is a 2000 American superhero film directed by Bharat Nalluri and written by Chip Johannessen.
+It is the third installment in The Crow film series and features no returning characters from previous entries.
+The film stars Kirsten Dunst, Eric Mabius, Jodi Lyn O'Keefe, William Atherton, and Fred Ward.
+The Crow: Salvation was released direct to video on March 20, 2001 by Dimension Films, the first entry in the series to forgo a wide theatrical release, and received negative reviews from critics.

 Plot

 In Salt Lake City, Alexander "Alex" Frederick Corvis is framed for the murder of his girlfriend, Lauren Randall, and sentenced to death.
 Three years later, he is executed in the electric chair, suffering a painful death due to lightning overloading the energy of the chair.

 The Crow resurrects Alex in the prison morgue and gives him supernatural abilities, allowing him to escape the prison and avenge Lauren's death.
 Alex follows the crow and finds evidence at the police station that Lauren was killed by a group of corrupt cops, including one with a scar on his arm matching the one he saw just before his execution.
 Later, at Lauren's grave, he encounters her sister, Erin, where the angel statue sheds a bloody tear.
 Erin believes that he is guilty, but Alex tells her that he will prove his innocence.

-Later, Alex finds Thomas Leonard, the witness in the trial who was bribed to give a perjured testimony and forces him to confess that four members of the police force killed Lauren: Martin Toomey, James Erlich, Stan Roberts, and Phillip Dutton.
+Later, Alex finds Thomas Leonard, the witness in the trial who was bribed to give a perjured testimony and forces him to confess that four members of the police force set Alex up: Martin Toomey, James Erlich, Stan Roberts, and Phillip Dutton.
 Unbeknownst to him, there was also a fifth officer involved: Detective Madden.

-Alex begins his road to vengeance, killing Dutton while saving two young girls he was sexually harassing, but not before reading his mind.
+Alex begins his road to vengeance, killing Dutton while saving two young girls he was sexually harassing, but not before reading his mind, discovering his role in Lauren's murder.
 Dutton tried to rape Lauren that day, only for her to use his gun to shoot Erlich.
 Alex then confronts Erlich, who assaulted his lawyer, Peter Walsh, at his office and hijacks his car.
 Alex instigates a police pursuit and crashes Erlich's car, blowing it up with Erlich inside, while also (inadvertently) destroying a police helicopter in the process.
 Alex drops the list of the cops he is after, and it is later found by Roberts and Toomey.
 With evidence found in Erlich's car, Alex and Erin find out that Nathan Randall, Erin and Lauren's father, is in business with the corrupt cops and is indirectly responsible for her death when Lauren uncovered the truth.
 Erin runs away in horror from her father when she is confronted with the truth.